firetreedesign/hey-notify/readme.txt

 == Screenshots ==

 1. Notification Settings
+2. Hey Notify Settings Page

 == Changelog ==

+= 2.0.0 =
+* BREAKING CHANGES - If you use our Gravity Forms or Ninja Forms add-on, please download our new Pro add-on from your [Account](https://heynotifywp.com/account/) as the individual plugins have been discontinued.
+* Migrated settings from Carbon Fields to our own custom fields.
+* Settings page redesign.
+* Notification event tags now show their complete event name.
+* Updated Slack settings to reflect their new webhook API.
+* New Comment notifications are not sent if comment is marked as spam.

 = 1.4.2 =
 * Fixed an issue with Post/Page/CPT Updated notifications being triggered.